CtrlK

 Progressive Disclosure

 Everything is crammed into a single monolithic file with no references to external files.
-The content includes extensive templates, multiple workflow types, examples, pro tips, best practices, and file organization all inline.
-Much of this (especially the detailed feedback templates and citation format examples) could be split into separate reference files to keep the main skill lean.
+The content includes extensive inline templates, multiple workflow types, examples, best practices, and file organization guidance all in one document.
+Content like the detailed feedback template, citation format examples, and individual workflow types could easily be split into referenced files.
+No bundle files exist to support progressive disclosure.

 1 / 3